bobbingwide/slog/README.md

 ### Driver
 Drives a series of requests to the server.
 Use this when you want to measure/compare server response time over a number of requests.

+### Search
+Allows you to search multiple trace files for any string.
+Produces a link to each file searched.
+Search may produce a lot of output.

 ### Settings
 Use the Settings tab to define default values to be used in the other forms.